ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/ibexa_cloud_and_ddev.md

 !!! note

-    As the Platform.sh API token is set at user profile level, it will be stored globally under current user root as `PLATFORMSH_CLI_TOKEN` in `~/.ddev/global_config.yaml`.
+    The Platform.sh API token is set at user profile level, therefore it is stored globally under current user root as `PLATFORMSH_CLI_TOKEN` in `~/.ddev/global_config.yaml`.

 ## Simulate Ibexa Cloud without the Platform.sh add-on